lit/lit/docs-src/guide/02-writing-templates.md

  * Attribute bindings: All values are converted to strings.
  * Boolean attribute bindings: All values evaluated for truthiness.
  * Property bindings: Any type of value.
- * Event handler bindings: Event handler functions or objects only
+ * Event handler bindings: Event handler functions or objects only.

 Text content bindings accept a large range of value types: